Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Metal Lathe vs. Mini Metal Lathe

 The most common type of metal lathe is the mini metal lathe.
-These lathes commonly have swing distances ranging from 3-7 inches and diameters of 1.5-3.5 inches.
+These lathes commonly have swing distances ranging from 3-7 inches and 1.5-3.5 inches diameters.
 They are affordable and thus ideal for smaller projects and home workshops.

 Benefits of Investing In a Mini Metal Lathe